 Shopify Expert Score

-Shopify is our top pick for ecommerce platforms and with good reason.
-Fit Small Business ecommerce experts evaluate and check for new features regularly, and Shopify always comes out with better feature rollouts every time (without the price increase!).
+Shopify has been a consistent top pick for ecommerce platforms, and with good reason.
+Fit Small Business ecommerce experts, myself included, evaluate and check for new features regularly, and Shopify always comes out with better feature rollouts every time (without the price increase!).

 Its app store is very comprehensive and helpful in equipping an online store with features to maximize growth.
 Its built-in marketing features are tough to beat, as well.
 In our evaluation, Shopify was the only system to earn a perfect score for sales, product features, and ease of use.
 It comes out as the best all-around ecommerce platform for most online sellers.